 5.9 Above the Belfry is a mono-pitched slated roof which was restored in 2004.
-The roof and Parapet construction is in good condition following the restoration work.
+The roof and parapet construction is understood to be in good condition following the restoration work.

 6.0 Exterior Doors

 - 6.1 The main entrance doors at the Tower base, south side are a pair of arched head timber doors which are decorated and grained and are in good condition. - 6.2 The Vestry rear door is softwood boarded and in good condition.